Hansa-Brandenburg W.29: Background and description

 Hansa-Brandenburg's technical director, Ernst Heinkel, claimed to have sketched the basic design of a monoplane version of the company's successful W.12 biplane floatplane fighter on the back of a wine-list while bored in a cabaret.
 "The modification from the W.12 was not so difficult.
 One only had to have intuition.
 The fuselage, the floats and the tail unit remained unchanged.
 I merely took off the upper wing, removed the centre section and enlarged the lower wing.
 That was all, in principle..."
 The detailed design of the aircraft and its stress calculations was done by Hanns Klemm.

 The W.29 retained the company's signature plywood slab-sided fuselage configuration with four main longerons and stringers rising aft of the engine supports to elevate the observer's position and improve his field of fire.
-The fuselage retained its depth after of the rear cockpit to improve the aircraft's lateral stability and narrowed to a vertical knife edge aft.
-The rudder was attached to this and extended slightly below the fuselage to give the observer a clear a field of fire as possible.
+The fuselage retained its depth aft of the rear cockpit to improve the aircraft's lateral stability and narrowed to a vertical knife edge aft.
+The rudder was attached to this and extended slightly below the fuselage to give the observer as clear a field of fire as possible.
 The rudder of the first prototype was too small and had to be enlarged to improve control.
 There was no vertical stabilizer and the horizontal stabilizer was placed at the top of the fuselage to keep it clear of spray while taxiing.
 The shapes of the horizontal stabilizer and its elevators were revised midway during production to reduce aerodynamic interference between the tail structure and the elevator causing buffeting of the latter.